Review of the week

 A Certificate of Achievement: To help you demonstrate your learning we’ll send you a Certificate of Achievement when you become eligible.

-Due to the Covid-19 situation, IELTS testing is suspended at the moment in many countries.
-In the meantime, the IELTS partners (the British Council, IDP and Cambridge Assessment English) have introduced IELTS Indicator, an online test which can be completed at home while IELTS testing is unavailable.
+Due to the Covid-19 situation, in-person IELTS testing is suspended at the moment in some countries.
+You can find which countries the test is currently available here.
+If tests are not running in your country at the moment, you may be able to take IELTS Indicator, an online test which can be completed at home while IELTS testing is unavailable.
 You can find out more here.

 Study online with the British Council

 Continue improving your English language skills and building your confidence with the British Council’s online courses, including options for online group classes, one-to-one online tutoring and subscription to self-access courses from Beginner to Advanced levels.

 If you need help with the Listening, Speaking or Reading sections of the IELTS test you can sign up for our Understanding IELTS program.
 This program of four courses explains each section of the test, what is being tested and what you have to do to demonstrate your language proficiency to the examiner.